banner

 Before the second stage, SE settings will be performed.

-After the first_stage_init#FirstStageMain file mounts, it will restart the main.cpp process via the execv function, re-entering the main.cpp#main method.
+After the first_stage_init#FirstStageMain file mounting, the execv function will restart the main.cpp process, entering the main.cpp#main method again.

 // /init/main.cpp file